Issei Ishii

 Issei Ishii (石井一成, Ishii Issei) is a Japanese kickboxer and Muay Thai fighter.
-He is the current K-1 Bantamweight Champion.
+He is a former K-1 Bantamweight Champion and WBC Muay Thai world champion.

 Martial arts career

 KNOCK OUT

 Ishii faced the one-time Lumpinee Stadium flyweight title challenger Kazuki Osaki for the inaugural KNOCK OUT Flyweight championship at KING OF KNOCK OUT 2018 on December 9, 2018.
 He won the fight by majority decision, with all three judges scoring the bout 49–48 in his favor.

 Ishii faced Yoddoy Kaewsamrit for the WPMF World Flyweight championship in his next fight, at KODO 4 on February 24, 2019.
 He won the fight by a third-round technical knockout.

 After capturing the KNOCK OUT and WPMF titles, Ishii fought Petchthailand Moopingaroijung for the vacant IBF Muay Thai World Flyweight title at the June 12, 2019 Suk Wan Kingthong event.
 He won the fight by a third-round knockout, stopping Petchthailand with a spinning backfist at the very end of the round.
 Petchthailand and Ishii fought an immediate rematch at the August 9, 2019 True4U event, with the WBC Muay Thai World Super Flyweight title on the line.
 Ishii lost the fight by decision, with scores of 48–49, 47–49 and 47–50.

 Ishii faced Nuapetch KelaSport in a non-title bout at the November 13, 2019 Suk Wan Kingthong event.
 He won the fight by third-round technical knockout.